 Following formal submission, students may not resubmit an assessment task in an attempt to improve the result in that assessment task.

-Penalties will be applied for late submission of assessment tasks.
+Penalties will be applied for late submission of assessment tasks

 Personal Circumstances Affecting Assessment

 Special provision may be made in cases of disability, long and short term illness, chronic and temporary illness or other major disruptions to study which affect a student’s ability to submit an assessment task.